msc-creative-computing/p-comp-week-1-labs-YunJungJang0609/Final_Project/Week7/README.md

 The drawing on the top is a perspective view which contains entire input and output plan.
 The second drawing is planning a space to put Arduino and battery to keep them away from the touch sensor.
 There will be a gap for electric wires to pass through.

- * The third drawing has been added on Week 8.
-This is explained in Week8 folder.

 ## Materials that I used